The Burning of the Books

 Wherever they burn books they will also, in the end, burn human beings. |

-Students carrying banners toured the streets, rifling libraries, synagogues, and private homes.
+On May 10, German students carrying banners toured the streets, rifling libraries, synagogues, and private homes burned tens of thousands of books nationwide.
 Works of philosophers, rationalists, poets, and internationally acclaimed authors, which had until then formed part of universal studies, were thrown into the flames.
+These book burnings marked the beginning of a period of extensive censorship and control of culture in Adolf Hitler’s escalating reign of terror.

 Some of the authors targeted in the book burning campaign are listed below.